jonathanzhang99/rcnn_for_fpga/README.md

 # rcnn_for_fpga

 Region-based Convolutional Neural Network (RCNN) finetuned for an FPGA CNN-accelerated chip.
-Since the FPGA dhips requires a specific Convolutional Layer, we take the VGG-Net pretrained off of ImageNet and optimized for the FPGA, freeze all the convolutional layers, and begin training.
+Since the FPGA chips requires a specific convolutional layer, we finetune a VGG-Net pretrained from ImageNet and optimized for the FPGA by freezing all convolutional layers.

 Closely modeled from the [original RCNN paper](https://github.com/rbgirshick/rcnn)